open-devops/docker-cov-hyapi/README.md

 then use mongodb client to connect with the container and update dashboard database for hygieia api image.

-the commands are as following
+the following commands are executed:

  use db

  db.createUser({user: "db", pwd: "dbpass", roles: [{role: "readWrite", db: "dashboard"}]})